Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

-In this section, we will define some concepts concerning SA-RoD rigidity.
-Based on these definitions, the effects of bipartitions of the vertex set, the shape uniqueness problem and generic properties of the defined rigidity concepts will be studied.
+In this section, we will define some concepts about SA-RoD rigidity.
+Based on these definitions, the effects of node bipartition, the shape determination problem, and generic properties of the defined rigidity concepts will be studied, respectively.
 Furthermore, construction approaches of globally SA-RoD rigid frameworks will be proposed.